-- (1) High-Performer PHA A PHA that owns or manages more than 550 combined public housing units and housing choice vouchers, and was designated as a high performer on both of the most recent Public Housing Assessment System (PHAS) and Section Eight Management Assessment Program (SEMAP) assessments. - (2) Small PHA A PHA that is not designated as PHAS or SEMAP troubled, or at risk of being designated as troubled, and that owns or manages less than 250 public housing units and any number of vouchers where the total combined units exceeds 550. - (3) Housing Choice Voucher (HCV) Only PHA A PHA that administers more than 550 HCVs, was not designated as troubled in its most recent SEMAP assessment, and does not own or manage public housing. - (4) Standard PHA A PHA that owns or manages 250 or more public housing units and any number of vouchers where the total combined units exceeds 550, and that was designated as a standard performer in the most recent PHAS or SEMAP assessments. - (5) Troubled PHA A PHA that achieves an overall PHAS or SEMAP score of less than 60 percent. - (6) Qualified PHA A PHA with 550 or fewer public housing dwelling units and/or housing choice vouchers combined, and is not PHAS or SEMAP troubled.
+- (1) High-Performer PHA A PHA that owns or manages more than 550 combined public housing units and housing choice vouchers and was designated as a high performer on both the most recent Public Housing Assessment System (PHAS) and Section Eight Management Assessment Program (SEMAP) assessments. - (2) Small PHA A PHA that is not designated as PHAS or SEMAP troubled, and that owns or manages less than 250 public housing units and any number of vouchers where the total combined units exceed 550. - (3) Housing Choice Voucher (HCV) Only PHA A PHA that administers more than 550 HCVs, was not designated as troubled in its most recent SEMAP assessment and does not own or manage public housing. - (4) Standard PHA A PHA that owns or manages 250 or more public housing units and any number of vouchers where the total combined units exceed 550, and that was designated as a standard performer in the most recent PHAS or SEMAP assessments. - (5) Troubled PHA A PHA that achieves an overall PHAS or SEMAP score of less than 60 percent. - (6) Qualified PHA A PHA with 550 or fewer public housing dwelling units and/or housing choice vouchers combined and is not PHAS or SEMAP troubled

-А. PHA Information.
-A.1 Number of Public Housing (I Total Combined 4341 PHA Plan Submission Type: Availability of Information.
-A PHA must identify the speci and proposed PHA Plan are av reasonably obtain additional if submissions.
-At a minimum, I office of the PHA.
-PHAs are s resident council a copy of their igh Performer ginning: (MM nual Contributi PH) Units 1802 ☑ Annual Su In addition to th ific location(s) v vailable for inspu- formation of th PHAs must post strongly encour- r, PHA Plans.
-(YYYY): 07/2021 ons Contract (ACC) units at time of Number of Housing Choice Vor uchers (HCVs) 2539 inual Submission nust have the elements listed bel A Plan Elements, and all informat the PHA must provide informati ndard Annual Plan, but excluded each Asset Management Project n their official website.
-PHAs a tion relevant to the on on how the put of from their streat (AMP) and main he public hearing ublic may mlined office or central Program(s) not in the No. of Units i n Each Program Participating PHAs PHA Code Program(s) in the Consortia Consortia РН HCV Lead PHA:
+Α. PHA Information.
+A.1 Number of Public Housing (Total Combined: 4263) PHA Plan Submission Type: Availability of Information.
+A PHA must identify the speciand proposed PHA Plan are averasonably obtain additional in submissions.
+At a minimum, office of the PHA.
+PHAs are resident council a copy of their rmer eginning: (MM/ nual Contributi PH) Units: 144 Annual Su In addition to the original of the original orig YYYY): 07/2022 ons Contract (ACC) units at time o Mumber of Housing Choice V nual Submission nust have the elements listed bela Plan Elements, and all informate PHA must provide informatindard Annual Plan but excluded each Asset Management Project in their official website.
+PHAs an tion relevant to the on on how the put from their stream (AMP) and main ne public hearing ublic may nlined office or central Participating PHAs PHA Code Program(s) in the Consortia Program(s) not in the No. of Units in Each Program Participating PHAS PHA Code Program(s) in the Consortia Consortia PH HCV Lead PHA: